sib-swiss/glittr/README.md

 ### Repositories List

-There is an addional endpoint `/api/list` which return the list of repositories grouped by their main category, as presented on the [sib-swiss/training-collection repository](https://github.com/sib-swiss/training-collection).
+There is an additional endpoint `/api/list` which returns the list of repositories grouped by their main category, as presented on the [sib-swiss/training-collection repository](https://github.com/sib-swiss/training-collection).

 ## License

-Glittr is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Glittr is licensed under The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.